 - Are you experiencing any pain during or after your run?

-We’d always recommend that you see pelvic floor PT and discuss with your midwife or OBGYN, and talk to them about running during your pregnancy because everyone’s body is so different.
+We’d always recommend that you see pelvic floor PT and discuss with your midwife or OBGYN, and talk to them about postpartum running and running during your pregnancy.

-- Build a solid and strong foundation to enable you to run
+- A solid and strong foundation to enable you to run

 - Address symptoms you get when you run